davidkohn/davidkohn.github.io/_posts/2014-09-01-297-odds-and-evens.md

 <ul>
 <li>A set of instructions are displayed at the start of the game telling the user what the rule for the level is.</li>
 <li>The game runs for 1 min.
 30 stimuli are displayed for 2 seconds each.</li>
-<li>For every level after level 1 an additional stimulus is displayed.Additionally, each stimuli is displayed for 1/25 of a second less for each level.
-For example 31 stimuli will be displayed on level 2, the game will last 0.98 * 2 seconds * 31 stimuli or aproximately 61 seconds.
-On level 3, 32 stimuli will be displayed each will be displayed for 4 frames less.
-The game will last 0.94 * 2 seconds * 32 or approximately 60 seconds.
-On level 4, 33 stimuli will be displayed for 6 frames less so the game will last 0.92 * 2 seconds * 33 or approximately 61 seconds. </li>
+<li>For every level after level 1 an additional stimulus is displayed.
+Additionally, each stimuli is displayed for 40 milliseconds less for each level.
+For example 31 stimuli will be displayed on level 2, the game will last (2000 - 40) milliseconds * 31 stimuli or 60760 milliseconds.
+On level 3, 32 stimuli will be displayed each will be displayed for 80 milliseconds less.
+The game will last (2000 - 80) milliseconds * 32 or  61440 milliseconds.
+On level 4, 33 stimuli will be displayed so the game will last (2000 - 120) milliseconds * 33 or 62040 milliseconds. </li>
 <li>The game displays stimuli which are a set of numbers that depend on the cue pool of a given level.
 The user must press a button is the relationship between the current number and numbers previously displayed matches the rule given at the beginning of the level.</li>
 <li>A correct response has weight 1.0.
 If the relationship between the numbers did not match the rule and the user did not press anything this is counted as a correct non-response which also has weight 1.0.
-An incorrect response or an incorrect non-response also have wiehgt 1.0</li>
+An incorrect response or an incorrect non-response also have weight 1.0</li>
 </ul>
 </p>